elaforge/karya/doc/INSTALL.md

     - fltk - I use >=1.3.4, but any >=1.3 should work.
     - libpcre

-    Remember to install -dev variants to get headers.
+    Install -dev variants to get headers.
 If your package manager puts headers in a non-standard place, e.g. `~/homebrew`, then `cabal install --only-dependencies` won't find it.
 You'll need to add flags, e.g.:

         cabal install --extra-include-dirs=$HOME/homebrew/include \
             --extra-lib-dirs=$HOME/homebrew/lib --only-dependencies